montoyamoraga/tiny-trainable-instruments/docs/installation.md

 We are using the Arduino Nano BLE 33 Sense.

-Install the following libraries for it:
+* Install the neccesary drivers for the Arduino Nano 33 BLE Sense, more info here [https://www.arduino.cc/en/Guide/NANO33BLESense](), including:

+* TODO
 * TODO
 * TODO

 ## Debugging